-Other people recommend a method where you do a little bit each day, attacking one area at a time until the whole house has been covered.
+I recommend a method where you do a little bit each day, attacking one area at a time until the whole house has been covered.
 If this sounds like you, you might like to check out The 30 Day Decluttering Challenge or The Clutter Free Life Private Facebook group.
 Join a community of like-minded declutterers as we support each other on this journey.
 Members of this group are the first to receive access to new decluttering resources, expert guidance and targeted support.

 Not sure which category you fall into?
 Then Mimi Tanner’s e-book ‘Declutter Fast: How to get your home in order almost immediately’ might just be the fit for you.
 She discusses the way clutter affects people, the various methods of decluttering and an alternative to the four box/pile method of decluttering.
 Her book also includes a whole section on how to tackle items you’re not quite ready to get rid of yet.